How to Enable Jupyter Notebook Notifications

 jupyter-notification-when-done

-Enabling Notifications in Jupyter Lab
+How to Turn On Notifications in Jupyter Lab With Jupyternotify

-While there is currently no official support for Jupyter Lab, I found a workaround.
+While there is currently no official jupyternotify support for Jupyter Lab, I found a workaround.
 Apparently, a user has submitted a pull request with the solution, but it hasn’t been merged yet.
 However, the solution works seamlessly.

 upyter-notification-when-done